microsoft/ICUParserLib/README.md

 ICUParser icuParser = new ICUParser(input, true);
 ```

-The library parses the input and segments the content to all possible plural selectors.
-Additional selectors gets copied from the 'other' selector.
+The library parses the input and segments the content into all possible plural selectors.
+Additional selectors are copied from the 'other' selector.

 ```
 List<MessageItem> messageItems = icuParser.GetMessageItems();